Shaping Career Shifts

 Shape Their Careers

-Version Two is a fledgling startup based out of The Garage at Northwestern University that aims to provide affordable and personalized career coaching to recent graduates looking to start or transition careers.
+Version Two, a fledgling startup based out of The Garage at Northwestern University, sought to provide affordable and personalized career coaching to recent graduates looking to start or transition careers.
 Because the startup offered customized service to clients by manually managing communication, tasks assignment, and review through an array of tools, my team was called to consult for the startup to suggest a more optimized and singular tool to provide career coaching services.

 Through this project, my team continuously iterated in gathering insights from user research, translating insights into defined points of interaction, conducting user tests to evaluate design characteristics, and designing interfaces for a digital solution.